-Silver, Blake R. Forthcoming.
+Silver, Blake R. 2020.
 “Social Class and Habitus at the End of College: Cultural Similarity and Difference among Graduating Seniors.”
 Sociological Focus.

 Roksa, Josipa, and Blake R. Silver.
 2019. “‘Do-It-Yourself’ University: Institutional and Family Support in the Transition Out of College.”
 Review of Higher Education, 42(3): 1051-1071.

 Arum, Richard, Josipa Roksa, Jacqueline Cruz, and Blake R. Silver.
 2018.
 "Student Experiences in College."
 In Barbara Schneider (Ed.), Handbook of the Sociology of Education in the 21st Century, pp. 385-403.
 Springer.

 Silver, Blake R. and Josipa Roksa.
 2017.
 "Navigating Uncertainty and Responsibility: Understanding Inequality in the Senior-Year Transition."
 Journal of Student Affairs Research and Practice, 54(3), 248-260.

 Silver, Blake R. and Rick C. Jakeman.
 2016.
 "College Students’ Willingness to Engage in Bystander Intervention at Off-Campus Parties."
 Journal of College Student Development, 57(4), 472-476.